garuda-linux/infrastructure/README.md

 - GitLab CI is setup and ready to be used, it currently responds to two keywords:
   - Changes can be automatically tested by supplying `dry-run` together with the name of the playbook to run, eg `Somechange, dry-run full_run.yml`
-  - Deploying is also possible by supplying `deploy` together with the name of the playbook to run, eg `Somechange, deploy full_run.yml`
+  - Deploying is also possible by supplying `deploy` together with the name of the playbook to run, eg `Somechange [deploy full_run.yml]`

 ## Ansible